A woman who leads her workplace away from Autonomy and into the Purple Zone will be successful.

 Bob begins the wall on the 25th as scheduled.
 Frank finishes his foundation work on the 26th with minimal impact on Bob.
 The workplace saves $15,000 and senior management is happy because the bonus pool is funded.

-With Diane’s continuous reinforcing, systems thinking becomes natural and the workplace operates in the Purple Zone.
+With Diane’s continuous reinforcing the workplace operates in the Purple Zone.

-The great workplaces will be the ones that fully understand how to empower female traits so they achieve wholeness and get the flywheel spinning.
+The great workplaces will be the ones that fully understand how to empower female traits so they can work in wholeness.
 They will be the ones that achieve and sustain an unprecedented level of spectacular results.
+They will be the industry leaders in the 21st century.